andreass0/IDAICE_Plugin_User_Guide/Back_Up.md

 ## Setpoints

 Just like rooms, `setpoints` are also assigned volumes.
 Setpoints consist of two parameters, **heating** and **cooling**.
 Setpoints can be used to define set values for heating and cooling.
 Setpoints define the limit temperatures within a room.
 If the temperature falls above or below this range, the room temperature must be adjusted.
-Each individual room can have its own **heating** and **cooling** setpoints. <!-- checken -->
+Each individual room can have its own **heating** and **cooling** setpoints.

 ```{figure} img/setpoints.png
 ---